ovh/docs/pages/platform/serving-engine/13_TUTO_query_models/guide.en-gb.md

 > single tensor as input.
 That tensor's shape should also be compatible
 > with an image representation.

--   `multipart/form-data` : A multipart body whose each part is named by an **input tensor**.
+-   `multipart/form-data` : A multipart body, each part of which is named by an **input tensor**.

 > [!primary]